arras-energy/gridlabd/docs/Module/Tape/Multiplayer.md

 what happen, if anything, i.e., `IGNORE`, `WARN`, or `STOP`.
 The `status` property provide an indication of `multiplayer` status.

+# Caveats

+Unlike `player`, the `multiplayer` object does not support triggers, loops, of differential timestamps.

+Empty CSV fiels are not supported and will result in `missing data` errors.

 # Example

 The following example reads three columns of data from a CSV file with the